 Staffing costs are likely to make up your largest cost centre - especially as your team grows.
 Costs will include wages, national insurance and tax, statutory pension contributions, holiday and sick pay and any other staff benefits you offer.
 You can also claim the costs of any workplace training and uniform and up to £150 per employee for staff entertainment such as a staff Christmas party.

-If you hire agency staff, you can claim also the agency or subcontractor fees as a business expense.
+If you hire agency staff, you can also claim also the agency or subcontractor fees as a business expense.

 You don't need to run your business from an office to accrue some of the costs that can be bundled under the category of 'office costs'.
 These can include stationery and postage costs, printing and ink, computer software and app subscriptions, phone, broadband and mobile costs.